justinjiang1212/vistrans/README.md

 # vistrans
-Visualization code for reconciliation from eMPRess output.
+Visualization code to view reconciliation from eMPRess output.